Founder & Lead Editor

 Quality and Durability

-If you burned through the outsole of the v13 in 200 miles, I have good news.
-The durability on the v14 is vastly improved.
+If you burned through the outsole on the v13 around 200 miles, good news: durability on the v14 is widely described as a big improvement.

 The Praise I'm seeing reports of runners passing the 400 and even 500-mile mark with the outsole still having plenty of life.
 That increased rubber coverage is doing its job.
 The upper is also robust; tears and fraying are very rare.